dankUser556/LittleC/README.md

   What is contained herein is an implementation of a C interpreter that was written by Herb Shildt in his 1989 book Born to Code in C.
-I have attempted to keep as the actual code as close as possible to his original specification, but certain compromises have to be made considering the passage of time.
+I have attempted to keep the actual code as close as possible to his original specification, but certain compromises have to be made considering the passage of time.